 HIV is a major global health problem, claiming more than 30 million lives to date.
 It is estimated that nearly 40 million people worldwide have HIV, more than two-thirds of whom are in Africa.
 Of these, almost 70% have access to antiretroviral therapy and around 15% do not know they have the virus.
 Without treatment, HIV develops into AIDS in about 8 to 10 years, and life expectancy is about three years.
 People on treatment may never reach stage 3, AIDS, and it helps prevent transmission of the virus.

 At Rekom Biotech, we desing and manufacture IVD reagents for diagnosis of Acquired immunodeficiency syndrome (AIDS).
+If you do not find what you are looking for, you can request our custom-made recombinant proteins/antibodies service.
 Do not hesitate to contact us!